tultstc/HumanActivityRecognition/README.md

 ## Usage Examples

-Here are some examples of how to use the STC-VideoAnalysis API:
+Here are some examples of how to use the STC-VideoAnalysisHAR API:

 1. **Register a New User and Login**